cyclr/docs/pages/custom-connectors/01-introduction.md

 ## What is a Cyclr Custom Connector?

 A custom connector allows you to integrate apps that aren’t in our [connector library](http://cyclr.com/connectors/).
-You can even add connectors for your own private apps and websites.
+You can also add connectors for your own private apps and websites.
 Our Connector Manager makes this task quicker and easier to maintain than writing a traditional coded integration.
 Note that not all price plans include access to the Custom Connector builder or that access is subject to an additional fee

 Connector is the standardised name for a proprietary Cyclr format of the methods and fields of an API.
-Once created Cyclr takes care of everything that is needed to work with an API including:
+Once created, Cyclr takes care of everything that is needed to work with an API including:

 | Property | Description |
 | --- | --- |